The Montana nonresident Elk license is sold by computerized random drawing. The deadline for application submission is March 15th.

 The Outfitter Sponsored category (the guaranteed license) was eliminated in 2010.
 Now both outfitted and non-outfitted nonresident Elk and Deer hunters must apply for their license through the March 15th drawing.

-There are 17,000 nonresident elk & deer combo licenses available.
-This license is called the Big Game Combination License and is priced at $996.
+There are 17,000 nonresident Elk & Deer combo licenses available.
+This license is called the General Big Game Combination License and is priced at $1041.00 with the add on fees.
 It includes Elk, Deer, Upland Bird and Fishing.

 Please note: The Deer and Elk licenses issued as part of a General Combination License are valid throughout the state.
 However, some areas of the state have restrictions and limitations.
 Applicants intending to hunt in a limited district must submit an application for a special permit.
 The districts we hunt in southwest Montana are not limited districts.
-You do not need to apply for a special permit, just the General Combination License of your choice, whether it be Elk & Deer, Elk only or Deer only.
+If you hunt with us you do not need to apply for a special permit, just the General Combination License of your choice, whether it be Elk & Deer, Elk only or Deer only.